ewjay/fapiwiki/FAPI_Meeting_Notes_2016-12-27.rst

 X9 (Nat)
 --------------
 * For now, Nat is put as the liaison officer for X9, but he would like Paul to take over.
+* Intuit has a team working on standardization and Anoop will follow up with them in the new year.

 AOB
 ========